k22183791/FlycalmFYP/README.md

 ## Usability Testing

 The app was evaluated through usability testing with participants drawn from the target user group.
 Participants were asked to navigate the app independently and complete a breathing exercise from start to finish.
-Results were assessed using the System Usability Scale (SUS), achieving a score of 70, above the industry average of 68, validating the user-centred design approach.
+Results were assessed using the System Usability Scale (SUS).

 ---